They fled from war and landed in a new form of hell

 Now that he has returned to the U.S., Driscoll hopes to combine his passion for pediatric nursing with a public health component.
-His experience, both in the classroom and on co-op, have taught him the many ways that class, culture, and economics can affect a person’s health.
+His experience in the classroom and co-op taught him how class, culture, and economics could affect a person’s health.
 He believes he can have the greatest impact on underserved populations through interventions early in life.

 Whether he makes those interventions here in the U.S. or abroad, the 13-year-old boy Driscoll met on the first day he visited the Moira camp will never be far from his mind.